 - 9.1 Infrastructure is the term given to the range of physical, social and environmental services, facilities and structures that are needed for places and society to function.
 Infrastructure is crucial to Sefton's long-term economic growth and social well-being.
 It helps to create places where people want to live, work and are able to thrive. - 9.2 Physical infrastructure includes roads, rail, sewers, homes and telecommunications.
 Social infrastructure includes schools, health facilities, shops and community facilities.
 Environmental infrastructure includes parks, open spaces, trees, canals and rivers, allotments and the coast. - 9.3 The quality, location and capacity of our infrastructure can impact on growth and investment.
 While inadequate infrastructure can restrict growth, high-quality infrastructure can unlock development, boost private sector investment and improve Sefton's communities. - 9.4 New development can place a strain on existing infrastructure.
 However, new development also has the potential not only to secure new infrastructure, but also to improve existing infrastructure and services and to support social infrastructure and services that may be in danger of closure. - 9.5 Good infrastructure planning is essential to achieving a high quality of development.
-Working with partners, including both public and private infrastructure providers, local people and developers, is critical to ensuring that the right infrastructure is provided in the right location at the right time.
+Working with partners, including both public and private infrastructure providers, local people and developers, is critical to ensuring that the right infrastructure is provided in the right location at the right time, so that development proposals will be supported by the timely provision of an appropriate level of infrastructure prior to development.
 The Local Plan is supported by an Infrastructure Delivery Plan which sets out the key infrastructure needed during the period of the plan.
 The Infrastructure Delivery Plan will also help set the priorities for how financial contributions will be spent, such as those gained through the Community Infrastructure Levy [CIL].